HyperiumClient/Hyperium/README.md

 - After it finishes installing, open up Intellij and go to your run configuration.
 - Add `-XXaltjvm=dcevm` to your VM options.
 - Make sure the JRE matches the java version that you installed DCEVM on. then click Apply and Ok.
-- Run the client in debug mode, and to reload any changes, press `CTRL + SHIFT + F9`.
+- Run the client in debug mode, and to reload any changes, press `CTRL + SHIFT + F9` if using the default keymap.
+If using another keymap, run Build -> Rebuild Project in the Main Menu to hot reload.

 ### Addon Development ###
 To make an addon, clone the [Addon Workspace](https://github.com/HyperiumClient/Addon-Workspace) and get coding!